You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

 This means that not only does the subtenant have to be concerned with the terms of the sublease, but it also has to ensure that the terms of the lease allow the tenant to do what it is promising to do (or allowing the subtenant to do) in the sublease.

 It is also important for subtenants to realize that a sublease does not result in a subtenant obtaining any of the benefits of the lease and it does not create any relationship between the landlord and the subtenant.
 Among other things, this means that:

-- if the subtenant wants the benefit of a provision in the lease, it has to be sure that it is addressed in the sublease;
+- if the subtenant wants the benefit of a provision in the lease, it must be sure that it is addressed in the sublease

 - if there are rights that the subtenant wants which are not contained in the lease, they have to be obtained from the landlord (who is not under any obligation to grant any rights to a subtenant – or the tenant for that matter – no matter how reasonable the request may be);

 - a subtenant cannot enforce the terms of the lease against either the tenant or the landlord absent a specific agreement from the tenant or the landlord.
 Accordingly, a subtenant: